 - Held a series of small focus groups with trainees.

-- Begun to define the high level outcomes that will underpin the new curriculum.
+- Defined the high level outcomes and key capabilities that will underpin the new curriculum.

 How can I get involved?